yehia67/documentation/wallets/0.1/trinity/introduction/overview.md

 # Trinity overview

-**Trinity is a mobile and desktop application with a user interface that allows you to transfer data and IOTA tokens.**
+**Trinity is a mobile and desktop application with a user interface that allows you to transfer data and IOTA tokens.
+Trinity allows you to encrypt and store multiple seeds, where each seed has its own account, transaction history, and settings.**

 Trinity allows you to do the following: